military-strategies-and-tactics

 Choosing the Battleground

 Perhaps the greatest advantage was choice of ground.
-At the Battle of Ethandun (Edington) in 878, Alfred’s scouts located the Viking force encamped in a relatively open area, allowing the Saxon army to approach under cover of the forest and surprise the Danes.
-Conversely, the disastrous Battle of Mons Badonicus (though earlier and possibly Celtic) demonstrates what happens when reconnaissance fails: the Saxons were trapped in a disadvantageous position.
-Later Saxon commanders, such as Athelstan at Brunanburh in 937, used scouts to identify the best approach to the enemy force, choosing to attack from high ground.
+At the Battle of Ethandun (Edington) in 878, Alfred’s scouts located the Viking force encamped in a relatively open area, allowing the Saxon army to approach under cover of forest and surprise the Danes.
+Conversely, the disastrous Battle of Mons Badonicus (though earlier and possibly Celtic) demonstrates the cost of failure: the Saxons were trapped in a disadvantageous position.
+Later Saxon commanders, such as Athelstan at Brunanburh in 937, used scouts to identify the best approach to the enemy force, choosing to attack from high ground after confirming the enemy’s camp was oriented eastward, ensuring the morning sun blinded their opponents.
+The Anglo-Saxon Chronicle poem for Brunanburh emphasizes the “morning sun” as a tactical factor—a direct outcome of pre-dawn scouting.

 Avoiding Ambushes and Traps

 Roads through forests and mountain passes were ideal for ambushes.
 Saxon scouts would sweep these passages before the main body advanced.
 The Anglo-Saxon Chronicle records an incident in 871 where a Saxon army narrowly avoided a Viking trap in the Surrey woodlands thanks to a scout who spotted the concealed boats.
-Similarly, in the 9th-century campaigns against the Welsh, Saxon scouts identified hidden forces in the passes of Offa’s Dyke, allowing the army to bypass them.
+Similarly, in campaigns against the Welsh, Saxon scouts identified hidden forces in the passes of Offa’s Dyke, allowing the army to bypass them.
+During Edward the Elder’s campaign in the East Midlands, scouts regularly cleared the approach routes to fortified towns, preventing the Danes from springing ambushes from the thick woodlands that surrounded many burhs.

 Enabling Surprise Attacks